networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_User.md

 ### Trace collection and labeling training data ###
-This precoess is comman for both the setups.
+This process is common to both the setups.

 #### Trace collection ####
 As the classification algorithms we have used, require pre-labelled training data, you need to collect traces for both multimedia and download classes.